 The option ForceSerialPort is available to the Version 5 programmers.
 To use ForceSerialPort

 - Be sure each programmer is up to date through Help | Check for Updates.
 Each one is processed separately.
 Be sure to do them all.

 - Go to HKey_Current_User\Software\RTSystems V5\[radio mfg]\[radio designation] (where [radio mfg] and [radio designation] are variables used to indicate the different ones of each you have.
 Change these as needed for your specific radios.

 - Expand to Settings

 - On the right, add new DWORD.
-Set value of the DWORD to the com port designation of the device (check Device Manager for what has been assigned for each).
+Name the DWORD ForceSerialPort and set value to the com port designation of the device (check Device Manager for what has been assigned for each).
 Be sure to make the entry in Dec (not Hex).
 Change this at any time that your system changes the designation for a given radio.
 Note: This works better if the com port designation is less than 16.
 Remember, you can use any USB designation even if it is in use as long as you know that the other device is not attached to the computer at the same time.

 Now when you do communications | Get or Send data, the program will look to that com port designation for the radio.